sbrisard/pw85/sphinx/c_api.rst

 		  }

 		`n` is the common size of `x`, `y` and `out`.

+.. c:function:: double pw85__det_sym(double a0, double a1, double a2, double a3, double a4, double a5)

+		Return the determinant of a 3×3, symmetric matrix.

 .. c:function:: void pw85__detQ_as_poly(double* q1, double* q2, double* b)